-- On the front panel of the server, look to the left side of the chassis and below the status LEDs. - Locate the yellow Customer Information Sheet (CIS) attached to your server packaging.
+- On the front panel of the server, look to the left of the status indicators.

+For the exact location of the serial number, see "Front Panel Status Indicators, Connectors, and Drives" on page 8. - Locate the yellow Customer Information Sheet (CIS) attached to your server packaging.
 This sheet includes the serial number. - From the Oracle ILOM web interface, go to the System Information > Summary page in the Oracle ILOM browser interface. - From the Oracle ILOM CLI, type the show /System command.

-"Front Panel Status Indicators, Connectors, and Drives" on page 22
+■ "Front Panel Status Indicators, Connectors, and Drives" on page 8